up

 In interference networks, excitations arise only at interferentially defined locations.
 Consequently, the transit time, the source and sink as well as the (temporal) channel geometry of the transmission lines reproduce the mapping of a generator map onto a detector map.
 Any number of branches can be switched into the transmission lines.
 In the case of interferential transmission, the address of the data depends only on the location of the interference, never on the geometry or the fanning out of the pathways (nerve ramifications).

-Another problem that is faced by a fiber bundle also becomes clear.
-In order to be able to transmit images (I²) efficiently (think of the retina - the visual pathway - the visual cortex), one million fibers must have exactly matched transit times or conduction speeds.
+In order to be able to transmit images efficiently (think of the retina - the visual pathway - the visual cortex), one million fibers must have exactly matched transit times or conduction speeds.
 If not, a map moves into an adjacent map and there is confusion, see above.
 It is an interesting task for neurobiologists to investigate which mechanisms actually ensure this adjustment.

 Aha, you might say now: Apparently muscles are also controlled by interference and not by bell wires!
 This wouldn't be surprising, after all, nerve cells only live for seven years.
 And only interference networks are fail-safe.
 You probably know the consequences if a bell wire fails in the house: Then the postman can press the bell button, but the bell stays silent.
 That should not happen in the nervous system.